PeterCamilleri/CX16/docs/branches.md

 position independent.
 This means they reach the same (relative) address no matter if the code is relocated.
 The long branch version use the jump (jmp) instruction "under the hood".
-This means that they are *not* position relative.
+This means that they are *not* position independent.
 Usually this does not matter since the code is normally assembled for the address where it will be run, but if code is copied from one region of memory (like a ROM) to another region (like RAM), this could cause some nasty problems.